Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Kristian Moeller is Managing Director at GLOBALG.A.P c/o FoodPLUS GmbH.
-Based in Cologne, Germany but with team members all over the world, GLOBALG.A.P. develops assurance solutions for the farm to consumer supply chain, including certification standards, tailor-made farm assessments, capacity building projects for emerging markets, and a consumer label.
+Based in Cologne, Germany but with team members all over the world, GLOBALG.A.P. develops assurance solutions for the farm-to-consumer supply chain, including certification standards, tailor-made farm assessments, and capacity-building projects for emerging markets, and a consumer label.

 - In April 2021, on the fifth anniversary of the launch of our older aquaculture consumer label, we launched our new-look consumer label – the GGN label.
 The yellow “certified farming” seal can be applied to fruit and vegetables, farmed seafood, flowers and plants to guide consumers to responsibly farmed products and provide transparency on their origins.
 The first products featuring the GGN label are due to appear on supermarket shelves soon.
 It is an ambitious move to enter this crowded market but following our successful launch event and the level of interest we have seen so far, we are confident in our efforts to promote certified, responsible farming.
 I believe our GGN label portal will go a long way to building trust among conscious consumers.